SooryaGeorge7/Patient-Manager/TESTING.md

 | Enter patient's name, surname, email, DOB, file no | All inputs entered are valid | Name, surname, email, DOB and file number is first appended to a list and add_details method of class Patient is called.The method passes the new list as its argument , which allows the values in the list to be appended to a new row in Patients sheet in gspread.

-## Manual testing of user choosing "a- add appointment" after choosing option c in menu_choice()
+## Manual testing of user choosing "a- add appointment" after choosing option c in main menu.

 |Choice | Input | Expected result | Response |